Nalanda Medical College and Hospital

-The Nalanda Medical College and Hospital (NMCH) is a public medical college in Patna, Bihar, India.
+Nalanda Medical College and Hospital (abbreviated as NMCH) is a public medical college in Patna, Bihar, India.
 The institute was established in 1970 and is situated in Kankarbagh.
 It is a government-funded institute affiliated to Bihar University of Health science, Patna.
 It is recognized by National Medical Commission.

 The medical college had a capacity of 100 students in each batch until 2018.
 Since 2019 session the intake capacity has been increased to 120 students.
 Its session intake capacity is now increased from 120 to 150 for the year 2020.

 It offers undergraduate courses MBBS as well as post-graduate courses in medicine, surgery, gynaecology, anaesthesiology, pediatrics, dermatology, orthopedics, ENT, preventive and social medicine, pathology, pharmacology, forensic medicine and toxicology, microbiology, physiology, and biochemistry.

 History

 Nalanda Medical College, Patna, was established in 1970 as a government medical college.
 It was established by Dr. Vijay Narayain Singh, Dr. Madhusudan Das and Dr. Shailendra Kumar Sinha, along with Shri Krishna Kant Singh, the ex-education minister of Bihar.